IBM/aspera-cli/README.md

 ascli node transfer list --once-only=yes
 ```

-The `iteratin_token` that keeps memory of latest event is stored in the persistance repository of `ascli`.
+The `iteration_token` that keeps memory of latest event is stored in the persistance repository of `ascli`.
 To reset it, add option: `--query=@json:'{"reset": true}'`.
 To list only a number of events, use the `max` parameter in query.
 Other parameters are directly transmitted to the underlying API (`GET /ops/transfers`).